rocker-org/website/images/index.md

 | [`rocker/ml`](https://hub.docker.com/r/rocker/ml)                   | `rocker/cuda`                               | Adds CUDA support to `rocker/tidyverse`                                        | ![Docker Pulls](https://img.shields.io/docker/pulls/rocker/ml)          |
 | [`rocker/ml-verse`](https://hub.docker.com/r/rocker/ml-verse)       | `rocker/ml`                                 | Adds CUDA support to `rocker/geospatial`                                       | ![Docker Pulls](https://img.shields.io/docker/pulls/rocker/ml-verse)    |

-This stack builds on stable Debian releases (for versions <= `3.6.3`) or Ubuntu LTS (for versions >= `4.0.0`).
+This stack builds on stable Debian releases (for R versions <= `3.6.3`) or Ubuntu LTS (for R versions >= `4.0.0`).
 Images in this stack accept a version tag specifying which version of R is desired, e.g. `rocker/rstudio:3.4.0` for R `3.4.0`.
+The `latest` tag always follows the latest release version of R.

+Some images (e.g. `rocker/r-ver`) also have the `devel` tag, which installs the development version of R.

 Version-tagged images are designed to be stable, consistently providing the same versions of all software (R, R packages, system libraries) rather than the latest available (though Debian system libraries will still recieve any security patches.)
-Omit the tag or specify `:latest` to always recieve the latest (nightly build) versions, or `:devel` for an image running on the current development (pre-release) version of R.  This is a linear stack, with each image extending the previous one.

 See [the rocker-versioned2 repository](https://github.com/rocker-org/rocker-versioned2) for details.